We've put together some useful information to assist you in tendering for a contract with us.

 - considering quality, long-term cost, benefits as well as initial price, for example thinking about cost, environmental and social issues prior to a product’s inception and at the end of its lifeline.

 Once a contract has been awarded (contract award), both successful and unsuccessful applicants will be notified.
-Tender awards will also be published on Source Nottinghamshire and, when appropriate, in the Official Journal of the European Union (OJEU).
+Tender awards will also be published on Source Nottinghamshire and Due-North EastMids Tenders portal and, when appropriate, in the Official Journal of the European Union (OJEU).

 Feedback is available on request to help unsuccessful suppliers and contractors improve their prospects of winning future contracts.